ncatlab/nlab-content/pages/314.md

 From this perspective, a limit is a special case of a [[Kan extension]], as described there, namely a Kan extension to the [[point]].

-## Generalizations
+### Generalizations

-The notion of limit, being fundamental to category theory, generalizes to many other situations.
+The notion of limit, being fundamental to
+[[category theory]], generalizes to many other situations.
 Examples include the following.

 * In [[enriched category theory]] one has the notion of [[weighted limit]].
 This makes sense in ordinary category theory as well, but it turns out that in that case all weighted limits reduce to ordinary "conical" ones.
 * Weighted limits generalize further to the notion of limit in a [[2-category equipped with proarrows]], or to a [[Yoneda structure]].